 Indices created by the extension depend on how Magento configures indices for products, categories, and additional sections.
 The index name is influenced by the index name prefix defined in the Magento configuration.

 If you use the extension in production, you probably want to use it in an acceptance/staging or development environment.
 Defining meaningful prefixes to identify instantly “which index belongs to which environment” is good practice, resulting in indices like prod_magento, staging_magento, and dev_magento.
-The first step to successful indexing is to perfect your Magento configuration.
-This way, it’s easier to anticipate the number of indices created.
-If the number of indices is incorrect, something may be wrong with your Magento configuration.

 Incorrect configuration